renaissance-guy/downcrawl/volumes/canyon-falls.md

 Wide canals, glowing with miniature luminescent life, flow through the City, between the buildings, and toward the City's center.
 Narrow walkways, slick with moisture and growth, follow alongside the canals with an occasional bridge over or set of stairs down to, the water.

-Not far outside—and on opposite sides of—the City, the [Allos](../folk/allos.md) and the [Brachion](../folk/brachions.md) live in tents and pavilions pitched along the shores of two of the widest rivers that flow into and between the dark towers of the City.
-The Allos and the Brachions both believe the City to be a holy site and send pilgrims to bathe in the living water of the Everpool at the center of the city.
+Not far outside—and on opposite sides of—the City, the [Allos](#allos) and the [Brachion](#brachion) live in tents and pavilions pitched along the shores of two of the widest rivers that flow into and between the dark towers of the City.
+Both groups believe the City to be a holy site and send pilgrims to bathe in the living water of the Everpool at the center of the city.

 The Brachion are crude, uncivilized, and understand perfectly that they are superior to the mutated and mishappen Allos.
 The Allos, taciturn and surly, have no words and no patience for the uncouth Brachions.
-More than pilgrims, both sides send warriors into the City.
+More than just pilgrims, both sides send warriors into the City.
 Conflict is common.
-The dark flow of blood is often added to the flow of water between the strange towers.
+The dark flow of blood is often added to the glowing flow of water between the strange towers.

 ## Touchstone

 ### The Everpool

 All of the canals in the City ultimately come to a single, central, and perfectly circular reservoir hundreds of feet in diameter.
-The walkways terminate at an enormous, stepped quay ringing the Everpool.
+The walkways terminate at an enormous, stepped quay ringing the Everpool inviting visitors to enter.
 Bridges connect the ring where the canals enter.
 Various colors of glow flow and merge at the edges of the Everpool, speckled with bright motes.

-At the center there is a hole in the water where a calm yet powerful laminar flow takes from the reservoir what the canals put in, dumping it beyond sight into unknowable depths.
+At the center is a hole in the water where a calm yet powerful laminar flow takes from the reservoir what the canals put in, dumping it beyond sight into unknowable depths.

-Bathing in the water induces powerful and meaningful hallucinations and creates a random Fungal Effect.
-However, there is risk involved as the current is strong, and the hole in the water is impossibly deep.
+Bathing in the water induces deeply meaningful hallucinations and creates a random Fungal Effect.
+However, there is risk as the current is strong and the hole in the water is impossibly deep.
 Only the brave, the foolish, or the true believer willing swim in the waters of the Everpool.

 ## More Places